Planning and real estate services determine how to grow and strengthen university presence in the community.

 The new vision for the campus is a compact, connected, and coherent setting, while serving the college’s practical need to supply new facilities and infrastructure.

-The Campus Master Plan sets forth a comprehensive guide to steering the physical development of the main campus so the institution can better respond to both immediate and future needs.
+This plan sets forth a comprehensive guide to steering the physical development of the main campus so the institution can better respond to both immediate and future needs.

 This plan guides the growth of Harvard University on more than 200 acres of brownfield for the potential development of more than 9M GSF of mixed uses.